À la recherche des forêts qui épètent l’écho de l’Acadie / Seeking the Woods that Echo Acadie

 The term Arcadia was coined in the work The Eclogues written by Greek poet Virgil, between roughly 44 and 38 BC.
 This ancient work of poetry later inspired pastoral poetry of the romantic era, and could be considered to have inspired the 16th century Italian explorer Giovanni Da Verazzano to name his discovery of the east coast of Virginia, Arcadia.

 Described as a utopian, idyllic, unspoiled and fruitful wilderness, Arcadia is linked to primordial peace, harmony, stability and prosperity.
 A place where peace and harmony prevail.
 Where the land produces all that is needed, so that there is much time for the development of culture, music and shared feasts.
-A place where a white flag of neutrality is flown.
+Where a white flag of neutrality is flown.

 A reoccurring device in the pastoral literary mode is the echo.
 The echo is used as a metaphor of reciprocity.
 It evokes a sense of relatedness between man and non-man; the transcendental relation between civilization and nature.
 An echo is located somewhere in the middle ground, in-between, that space where things are tangibly lost but continually articulated.